 Storytelling is one of the oldest forms of human communication.
 It increases the oxytocin hormone level in the human body that promotes the feeling of love, bonding, and well-being.
 Moreover, stories are remembered up to 22 times better than facts alone.
 So why not use all these benefits and apply them to your business?
-Hence, in this article, you will learn more about what Strategic Storytelling is, how it works and how to implement it into your marketing strategy.
+Hence, in this article, you will learn:

 What is Strategic Storytelling?